PeeBs68/pands-problem-sheet/README.md

 Summary: Script to output what day today is.

-Details: the script starts by importting the datetime module and then creating a list of week days (Monday -> Sunday).
+Details: the script starts by importing the datetime module and then creating a list of week days (Monday -> Sunday).
 Using the datetime modue we imported, we can identify a numeric value for today's day.
 Cross checking this against the list of days where 0 = Monday, 1 = Tuesday etc. we can identify what day it is at the time of running the script.
+We then print the day of the week based on the day value - if it is between 0 and 4 inclusive then it's a weekeday, or else it must be a weekend day.
 No input is required to run this script.

 Input:
 ```